Stanislavski, Brecht and Beyond: An Integrated Approach to Actor Training in Berlin

 NYU and Visiting students: One year of college or professional training.

-The spring 2025 application is open.
+The spring 2025 application is closed.

 Application: Acceptance to the program is by audition/interview as well as application review.
 Please read the following application requirements before starting your application.